catgirl3d/gemini3-heavy-swarm/deployment/README.md

 ## Files

 - `Dockerfile`: Multi-stage build for production.
-It builds the React frontend and serves it via a Node.js Express proxy (`scripts/server.js`).
+It builds the React frontend and bundles the TypeScript server using `esbuild`.
+The final image runs a self-contained Node.js bundle from `server-build/server.js`.
+  - **Note:** The `shared/` directory is automatically bundled into `server-build/server.js` by esbuild during the build stage.
+The production image only needs the final bundle, not the source files.
 - `nginx.conf`: Example Nginx configuration for reverse proxying (alternative to the Express server).
 - `deploy.ps1`: PowerShell script for automated deployment to Google Cloud Run.